the-butcher/MOTH.HA.1/README.md

 OK reduce weather information to maybe a single symbol OK have HUD/sprite elements for lights
 -- show connection state of sensors, switches
--- light rendering only in dark mode (?), find another way for during the day -- improve IStatusHandler interface (maybe have types that have commands, i.e. toggle or status, and flexible UI elements for different types)
+-- lights rendering only in dark mode (?), find another way for during the day -- improve IStatusHandler interface (maybe have types that have commands, i.e. toggle or status, and flexible UI elements for different types)

 possible improvements: